rizac/eGSIM/static/js/v-components/README.md

       includes several controls such as log axis, download actions and so on (this behaviour could anyway change in the future, and the right panel shown anyway)

- - `params` Object defining the plot properties (String -> Any scalar), e.g.
+ - `params` eGSIM specific property (ignored by Plotly), define the plot parameters (String -> Any scalar), e.g.
     ```
     {magnitude: 5, xlabel: 'PGA', 'PGV': 0.01}
     ```
-    The property names ('magnitude', 'xlabel' and 'PGV' in the example above) will be collected and made selectable on the GUI, so that users can choose two of them on the X and Y axis in order display plot in grids, where each plot is placed on the grid according to its parameters values.
+    Params dictate how plots should be selected (e.g., show only plots of magnitude 5) and arranged in grid layouts (e.g. show plot on a grid where x: magnitude values and y: PGA values).

-    Consequently, all traces must return the same `params`, i.e,.
-Objects with the same keys.
-If `params` is always composed of the same single key and the same value, then in this case it's used to display the main plot title as `${key}: ${value}`.
+    All traces must return the same `params`, i.e,.
+Objects with the same keys. `params` that are mapped to the same value for all plots will be discarded.

   - `xaxis` Object of x axis properties, e.g.:
     ```